-The school received 1038 applications for the 120 external Year 7 places in 2021 by the closing date on 31st October 2020.
+The school received 995 applications for the 120 external Year 7 places by the closing date on 31 October 2024.
 This has inevitably meant disappointment for most applicants and their families.
-There were no successful Year 7 appeals in 2021.
+Please note that all the 120 external places available in Year 7 will be offered on 3 March 2025.

-All 60 places in the Reception Class for 2021 were offered in April 2021 to on-time applicants.
-There were no successful Reception appeals in 2021.

-The school has no further places to offer.
+All 60 places in the Reception Class will be offered on 16 April 2025 to on-time applicants.
+There are no further places to offer.